Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Validation of our simplified approach against full CR-MHD simulations

-Our simplified model predictions agree quite well with the true simulation for \veff\, = 650 km s$^{-1}$, with streaming losses having negligible effect for large \veff\, (c.f. the semi-analytic line of Eq. \ref{eqn:PdotCR_const_diff_adv_approx} and the numerical solution lines).
-As we discussed before, the local Alfv\'en speed and bulk gas motions can vary arbitrarily -- nonetheless, we find that even profiles that significantly differ from the steady-state solutions can be well `fit' (to within a factor of a few) particularly at large radii by our approximations, for some constant value of \veff\, within the range we have sampled, particularly at large radii r $\gtrsim R_{\textrm{vir}}$ where the bulk of the CR energy resides in this example case, and indeed capture features owing to extended periods of enhanced injection at higher $z$ transported to the outer halo via "streaming/advection-like" behavior.
+Our simplified model predictions agree quite well with the true simulation for \veff\, = 650 km s$^{-1}$, with streaming losses having negligible effect for large \veff\, (c.f. the semi-analytic line of Eq. \ref{eqn:SAM_econs} and the numerical solution lines).
+As we discussed before, the local Alfv\'en speed and bulk gas motions can vary arbitrarily -- nonetheless, we find that even profiles that significantly differ from the steady-state solutions can be well `fit' (to within a factor of a few) particularly at large radii by our approximations, for some constant value of \veff\, within the range we have sampled, particularly at large radii r $\gtrsim R_{\textrm{vir}}$ where the bulk of the CR energy resides in this example case, and indeed capture features owing to extended periods of enhanced injection at higher $z$ transported to the outer halo via ``streaming/advection-like" behavior.
 Such features around r $\sim$ 1000 kpc ($\sim$ 3 R$_{\textrm{vir}}$) are notably missed by the steady-state \keff\, formulation, and as we stress in the earlier section, these can be quite significant for the dynamical effects of CRs on the background gas and subsequent evolution of the galaxy.
+Though, there are still some noteworthy differences particularly at the inner radii, which might arise from not modeling adiabatic losses or from the approximation made in Eq. \ref{eqn:SAM_econs} for the numerical and semi-analytic solutions, respectively.